 Margaret is conscious of cultural protocols at all times.
 She is discreet and maintains confidentiality when discussing sensitive issues with workshop participants.

 Margaret’s skills in these areas are particularly effective when interacting with Aboriginal and Torres Strait Islander peoples.
 She represents an excellent choice of Trainer to support and promote awareness and understanding of Aboriginal culture to the wider community.

 Mandy is a proud Aboriginal Torres Strait Islander women, born in Darwin, Northern Territory.

-Her father was also born in Darwin; with family connections to Torres Strait – Badu Island.
-Mandy’s mum was born in Beagle Bay Mission in Western Australia and has strong connections to the Kimberley region.
+Her father was also born in Darwin, with family connections to Torres Strait – Badu Island.
+Mandy’s mother was born at Beagle Bay Mission in Western Australia and has strong connections to the Kimberley region.

-Following the completion of her training, Mandy successfully delivered several ‘Deadly Thinking’ workshops to community members across South Australia.
-Mandy is also experienced in facilitating Train the Trainer events.
+Following the completion of her training, Mandy successfully delivered several ‘Deadly Thinking’ workshops to community members across Australia.

 Mandy worked in the Northern Territory for 20 years and for State Government in South Australia over the last 10 years.
 She has worked both in rural and remote areas of Australia, covering Central Australia and Country South Australia.
 Mandy has specialised in the field of Community Engagement, Community Development, Mental Health – Social Emotional Wellbeing, Community Service, and Administration.